hassiebb/sorting_algorithms/README.md

 	_Don’t forget to push your header file_
 - All your header files should be include guarded
 - A list/array does not need to be sorted if its size is less than 2.

-## AIM :sunflower:
-- At least four different sorting algorithms
-- What is the Big O notation, and how to evaluate the time complexity of an algorithm
-- How to select the best sorting algorithm for a given input
-- What is a stable sorting algorithm

-## Tests :heavy_check_mark:

-* [tests](./tests): Folder of test files.

 ## Helper Files :raised_hands: